Sq00ky/Blog/_posts/2021-09-18-overwolf-dllinjection.md

 ---

-Hello guys gals and non binary pals, today we're going to be looking at a program called OverWolf.
+Hello guys, gals, and non binary pals, today we're going to be looking at a program called OverWolf.
 Overwolf is a piece of software backed by Curse Forge, Intel, Logitech, Twitch, Ubisoft and a bunch of other companies that is designed to add extensions (or Mods) onto games.
 Some examples might include an overlay that shows your health or ammo count in a different style.
 But yeah -- you get the gist of it.
 It's a pretty interesting piece of software to analyze.

 We're going to be using a pretty standard setup of [ProcMon](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) from SysInternals and [ProcessHacker](https://processhacker.sourceforge.io/downloads.php).